AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ## CDN provider responsibilities

 The Adobe Commerce on cloud infrastructure solution uses CDN providers to speed page-load time, cache content, and instantly purge outdated content.
-These providers are also responsible for security issues directly related to or affecting their CDN, as well as for defining and maintaining CDN WAF rules.
+These providers are also responsible for security issues directly related to or affecting their CDN, and for defining and maintaining CDN WAF rules.

 ## Security responsibilities chart

-The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities with respect to the Adobe Commerce on cloud infrastructure infrastructure shared responsibility model:
+The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities concerning the Adobe Commerce on cloud infrastructure shared responsibility model:

 <table>
 <thead>